Guardian Portal

 This Charter is the governing document of Bastion of Azeroth [BASTN].

-It defines the guild’s rules, leadership structure, standards, member expectations, and code of conduct.
-It exists so the guild can run with clarity, consistency, and accountability.
+It sets out the guild's rules, leadership structure, member expectations, and code of conduct, so the guild stays clear and holds itself to it.

 This Charter also carries forward the rules and standards built during the guild's time as Canonically Kings [CANON].
 The name changed.
 The responsibility did not.

-When there is confusion, disagreement, or no clear process, this Charter is the first point of reference.
+When there's confusion, a disagreement, or no clear process, this Charter is the first point of reference.

 Section II